rpcme/afr-workshop-cc3220sf/Lab1.md

 vi ${THING_NAME}_policy.json
 ```

-Enter the following AWS IoT policy.
+Enter the following AWS IoT Core policy.
 This policy allows the authenticated Thing to perform any action on any MQTT topic.
 It is convenient for development, but not appropriate for when your devices go into production.

 ```json
 {